 The Flag Adopted by the Southern Congress!

-Published by A. DAPREMONT, New-Orleans, La.
+Published by A. DAPREMONT, New-Orleans,

+La.

 DESIGNED FOR ENVELOPES, LETTER PAPER, BUSINESS CARDS, BILL HEADS &c.

 Packages sent by Mail to any part of the Southern Confederacy on receipt of 30 cts. in stamps or money.

-Address, A. DAPREMONT, New-Orleans, La., or LEE MALLORY.
+F Address, A. DAPREMONT, New-Orleans, La., or LEE MALLORY.
 General Agent, Jackson, Miss.

 From the advertisement on the cover, it is evident that Dapremont was offering shipping services as well as selling his patriotic stickers, one of which is affixed to the left of the ad.

 Notice that the sticker is not tied.
-Only the 5¢ green lithograph (CSA 1) is tied by a Corinth, Mississippi, circular datestamp.
+Only the five-cent green lithograph (CSA Scott 1) is tied by a Corinth, Mississippi, circular datestamp.
 The cover provenance is ex Hubert Skinner, Arthur Groten and Richard Warren; it is shown courtesy of Schuyler J. Rumsey.
-Figure 4.
-Cover advertising the "Our Flag" sticker, published by A. Dapremont, New Orleans, La.
-Note that the SC is fully explained here as meaning "Southern Congress."
-Courtesy Schuyler J. Rumsey Philatelic Auction Galleries.

 Figure 5 shows the same design advertising cover as in Figure 4 except that the sticker has regrettably fallen off with the dryness of age.
 There is clear evidence of the round circle to the left of the advertisement.

-The cover was posted from Jackson, Mississippi, on 29 May [1861 or 1862] with an encircled [due] 5. handstamp, CSA Catalog type G. This again demonstrates that these stickers were not commonly tied to the covers.
-The provenance is ex Richard Warren and Ralph F. Brandon, shown courtesy of Scott Trepel of Robert A. Siegel Auction Galleries.
+The cover was posted from Jackson, Mississippi, on May 29, (1861 or 1862) with an encircled (Due) 5. handstamp, CSA Catalog Type G.

+This again demonstrates that these stickers were not commonly tied to the covers.
+The provenance is ex Richard Warren and Ralph F. Brandon and is shown courtesy of Scott Trepel of Robert A. Siegel Auction Galleries.

-One important point.
-For years I have heard collectors ask if "SC" stands for "South Carolina."
+For years I have heard collectors ask if "SC" on this sticker stands for "South Carolina."

 No, it does not.
-It is quite clear from the advertising on the cover that SC stands for Southern Congress.
-It is also often noted as Southern Confederacy, which makes more sense but clearly is not what Dapremont meant either.
+It is quite clear from the advertising on the cover that "SC" stands for Southern Congress.
+It is also often noted as